What is an employer reference number?

-Here’s our handy guide to why your employer reference number (ERN) is important; to you, to us and to your insurance.
+No problem.
+Here's why your Employer Reference Number (ERN) is important; to you, to us and to your insurance.

 Every business registered with HM Revenue and Customs (HMRC) as an employer is given an ERN.
 It’s a unique set of letters and numbers used by the taxman to identify your business.
 It’s made up of a three-digit HMRC office number and a reference number unique to you.

-You might’ve seen it referred to as an employer PAYE reference on tax forms.
+You might’ve seen it referred to as an 'employer PAYE reference' on tax forms.
+It's also on a payslip, P45 or P60 and it's usually in one of these formats:

-The main reason is for when you’re completing your end-of-year PAYE return.
+It's mainly for end-of-year PAYE returns.
 Missing or invalid ERNs are the most common reasons for HMRC rejecting end-of-year returns.

 Employees might ask you for it too – they’ll need it if they’re applying for things like tax credits.
 You might also have to include it on their payslips, if you don’t already.

 And, if you’ve recently bought or renewed an employer’s liability insurance (EL) policy with us, it’s likely you’ll have noticed us badgering you for your ERN.
-This is because legislation (effective 1 April 2012) means you’ll have to declare it when buying or renewing your EL insurance.
+This is because legislation introduced in April 2012 means you have to declare it when buying or renewing your EL insurance.

-Some insurers have made ominous noises about cancelling customers’ EL policies where they don’t have a ERN on file, but should.
-Make sure your insurer has yours.
-Being without EL when you’re legally required to have it isn’t something we’d recommend.
+Some insurers have made ominous noises about cancelling customers' EL policies where they don't have a corresponding ERN.
+It's best to make sure your insurer has yours.
+Being without EL when you're legally required to have it isn't something we'd recommend.

 Why does it have to be declared?

-In the event of an EL claim it’s necessary to identify, quickly and efficiently, the companies at which the employee in question has worked.
-EL insurance claims can occur years after the alleged event (in cases of exposure to harmful substances, for example) and trawling through mountains of paperwork to find the relevant company’s insurer is both time-consuming and problematic.
+In the event of an EL claim it’s necessary to identify – quickly and efficiently – all the companies where the employee in question has worked.
+EL insurance claims can occur years after the alleged event (in cases of exposure to harmful substances, for example) and trawling through mountains of paperwork to find the relevant insurer is both time-consuming and problematic.

 It’s hoped that ERNs will streamline this process and make life a whole lot easier for both claimants and insurers alike.

 Although this sounds a bit ‘big brother’, it does benefit you.
-EL insurance is a legal requirement for most companies with employees; if you’re faced with a claim the ELTO will be able to prove you had the insurance at the time the claimant was employed by you.
+EL insurance is a legal requirement for most companies with employees; if you’re faced with a claim the ELTO can prove you had the insurance at the time you employed the claimant.
 Which means your insurer foots the bill and you don’t.

-It’s fair to say that the insurance industry isn’t exactly renowned for thinking ahead, but this does represent a positive, proactive move and a genuine commitment to helping claimants who’ve suffered from injury or illness in the workplace.
+It’s fair to say the insurance industry isn’t exactly renowned for thinking ahead.
+But this represents a positive, proactive move and a genuine commitment to helping claimants who’ve suffered from injury or illness at work.

-As with all these things, there are exemptions and some businesses won’t need to have/be issued with an ERN.
+As with all these things, there are exemptions and some businesses don't need an ERN.

 They are: